EU Residency Visa, Europe Residency; Easiest country to get permanent residency in Europe; Easiest EU country to get residency.

 EU Start-up residency visas

 Are you on fire with an entrepreneurial spirit?
-Do you have an amazing idea for a business?
+Do you have a fantastic idea for a business?
 EU countries are looking for you to make a difference in their economies.
-They’ll offer you residency to bring your ideas to life in their country.
+They’ll offer you residency (and lots of support) to bring your ideas to life in their country.
 Here are some examples.

 Sweden offers residency to those who are planning to run or invest in a business.
 You must be able to show you have the required skills and experience to run the company.
 Additionally, you must show sufficient funds to support yourself and your family.